Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data: Conclusion

 \section{Conclusion}

-We have presented \emphalgname{}, a generative multi-agent trajectory forecasting approach which uniquely addresses our desiderata for a generally-applicable, open, and extensible framework.
-It accepts heterogeneous data beyond common dynamics quantities and can produce future-conditional predictions which maintain full probabilistic information, which is especially important for use in downstream robotic tasks.
+In this work, we present \emphalgname{}, a generative multi-agent trajectory forecasting approach which uniquely addresses our desiderata for an open, generally-applicable, and extensible framework.
+It can incorporate heterogeneous data beyond prior trajectory information and is able to produce future-conditional predictions that respect dynamics constraints, all while producing full probability distributions, which are especially useful in downstream robotic tasks such as motion planning, decision making, and control.
 It achieves state-of-the-art prediction performance in a variety of metrics on standard and new real-world multi-agent human behavior datasets.

-Future directions include incorporating the human behavior predictions from \emphalgname{} in robotic motion planning, decision making, and control frameworks, each of which are core tasks that are solved online by autonomous systems.
-Another key future direction is using \emphalgname{} in simulation, treating it as a human behavior engine and generating realistic human trajectories in simulated environments.
-Finally, there is still a whole host of heterogeneous data that can be incorporated into this model, \eg raw LIDAR data, raw camera images, 2D/3D semantic segmentation, pedestrian gaze direction estimates, which are left as future work.

-{\bf Acknowledgment.} We thank Matteo Zallio for his help in visualizing our vision and results.
+{\bf Acknowledgment.} Tim Salzmann is supported by a fellowship within the IFI programme of the German Academic Exchange Service (DAAD).
+We thank Matteo Zallio for his help in visually communicating our work and Amine Elhafsi for sharing his dynamics knowledge and proofreading.
+We also thank Brian Yao for improving our pedestrian dataset evaluation script, Osama Makansi for improving our result reporting, and Lu Zhang for correcting typos in our references.
 This work was supported in part by the Ford-Stanford Alliance.
 This article solely reflects the opinions and conclusions of its authors.